 For some patients, symptoms caused by an enlarged prostate can interfere with sleep, further reducing their quality of life.

 Although BPH can have serious complications, it is not a cancer and is considered a normal part of the aging process for men.
-Although if left untreated it can lead to other health problems dealing with the bladder, urinary tract or kidneys.
-Surprisingly research shows that the amount of prostate enlargement is not directly related to the severity of the symptoms.
+Yet if left untreated it can lead to other health problems dealing with the bladder, urinary tract or kidneys.
+Surprisingly, research shows that the amount of prostate enlargement is not directly related to the severity of the symptoms.